TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 Several _docker compose files_ are provided respectively for Redis Community, Redis Stack Server and Redis Stack.
 To simplify Redis Stack Server is a Redis Community bundles with additional features (probalistic data structures, queryable JSON documents, time series data) and Redis Stack is a Red Stack Server bundled with Redis Insight.
+However, at the time of writing, the Redis Stack Server and Redis Stack were only avaialble for Redis 7.4.4 (the latest version of Redis 7.4).
+You have an understable little wait to use the very latest version of **Redis** with **Redis Stack Server** and **Redis Stack**.

 For the Redis Community two applications are provided by the _docker compose file_: